 This is one reason why environment affects our habits so much: A system that limits your ability to be healthier makes it more difficult, if not impossible to change your behavior.
 It informs today's discussions on diversity and many other issues.

-Lastly, you can be motivated to adapt and have the ability to change, but you need a trigger to start your process.
+Lastly, you can be motivated to adapt and have the ability to change, but you need a prompt to start your process.
 It's not a coincidence that amazing achievement is often proceeded by a birth or a death or a scare.
 It is human nature.
 My own evolution into an entrepreneur occurred when my first son was born.

 We need a spark to prompt your metamorphosis, however minor.